dev-tch/frontend_LostDocFinder/README.md

 - src/app/htt-services : contains the sharable and injectable service to intercat with backend api

 # modified files
-src/app/app.routes.ts: contains all the routes of angular application
+- src/app/app.routes.ts: contains all the routes of angular application

+- src/environments/environment.ts: config the apiUrl

 # entry component
 - src/app.component.ts: the logic of the entry component